raystack/siren/docs/docs/guides/notification.md

 ## Alerts Notification

 For all incoming alerts via Siren hook API, notifications are also generated and published via subscriptions.
 Siren will match labels from the alerts with label matchers in subscriptions.
 The assigned receivers for all matched subscriptions will get the notifications.
 More details are explained [here](./alert_history.md).

-Sending notification message requires notification message payload to be in the same format as what receiver expected.
-The format can be found in the detail in [reference](../reference/receiver.md).
+Siren has a default template for alerts notification for each receiver.
+Go to the [Receivers](../receivers/slack.md#default-alert-template) section to explore the default template defined by Siren.